AndyS1mpson/docker-coscheduler/README.md

 # Docker coscheduler
+Implementation of a computing task co-scheduler system (with other strategies) on a computing cluster, the main idea of which is to manage idle computer resources and reassign tasks between cluster nodes for greater efficiency.

-Implementation of computational task co-scheduling strategies using the blackbox approach for tasks, which is implemented using Docker
+Using the blackbox approach for tasks, which is implemented using Docker.

 # Description of the system
 The co-scheduler consists of 2 main components: